oscardoudou/car-rental-app/README.md

 An superadmin can rent a car for an user.
 Just check out the car directly and choose the user ID.

+If you like the design and implement, please star it.
+Many thanks